ItsKris1/E-commerce-store/README.md

 # Desription
 My first major project developed mainly developed with Django and Bootstrap.

-## Features
+# Features
 #### User and Admin have different privileges.
 ### Shopping Cart
-1. Add, subtract or remove products
+- Add, subtract or remove products

 ### Products and categories
-1. Update, delete, view or add them
+- Update, delete, view or add them
-2. Sort by price, category or brand
+- Sort by price, category or brand

 ### User and profile as UserProfile
-2. Create, delete, view, modify your UserProfile
+- Create, delete, view, modify your UserProfile

+### Payment
+- Integration with PayPal Sandbox.
+Not live version.
+For testing purposes you can go through the whole checkout process by just clicking the button "Continue for now"